RaphaelleC/project-4-server/README.md

 ## Key Learnings

-* Better understanding of the django restframework app
-* Basic knowledge of MapGL
+* Better understanding of django restframework and PostgreSQL : to put these technologies into practice in a concrete project helped me understand how they work.
+It took a bit more time than for Mongo and Express as they use Python.
+The naming conventions and the logic behind the back end is also different but I managed to understand and differentiate them.
-* Basic knowledge of Cloudinary
+* Basic knowledge of MapGL and Cloudinary : as I implemented these two functionalities, I understand how they work for a simple usage.
-* Consolidation of my React skills
+* Consolidation of my React skills : I am more confident with using React and creating a nice front end.
+This project has been the most complicated I've done so far.
+It has more pages and links between them, more relationships than the previous project I worked on.

 ## Achievements

-* Handled a double user app
+* Handled a double user app : I think this is one of the tings I am the most proud of in this project.
+It's the firt time I had to implement two user types in an app, while using Python, Django and PostgreSQL for the first time as well.
-* Handle complex relationships between different models
+* Handle complex relationships between different models : creating an easy-to-read ERD has been trickier than we first expected, but we managed to get a nice one eventually.
-* Professional design
+* Professional design : I spent a lot of time working on the styling and appearance of our app.
+I am thankful that we decided to use Bootstrap as it has a very nice library which is easy to follow.

 ## Challenges